 Annual dues are $700.00 (fees are voted on each year).

 The dock hopper fee is $10.00 per day to a maximum of $400.00 When you become a dock holder the fee is $400.00 per year.

 Working Hours Dues

 Available docks are assigned on a dock hopper seniority basis.
 New members are added to the bottom of the seniority list as they are voted in.
-At the moment, there are docks available, however there is a chance (if there are many applications submitted and approved ahead of yours) you may not get a dock to use for part or even all of a season, until your seniority allows for it.
-The vast majority of the time, all of the dock hoppers are able to get a placement for the year, but new members need to understand there is no guarantee.
+Sometimes there are docks available, however sometimes there is a waiting list.
+Usually all of the dock hoppers are able to get a placement for the year, but new members need to understand there is no guarantee.
 As the season and years progress, and dock hoppers at the top of the list get assigned permanent docks, you will move up in seniority.

 Children 12 and under must wear a properly secured, life jacket at all times, unless seated with their supervising adult in the clubhouse or on the dining deck.